UN Chief 'Shocked By Harrowing Levels Of Death, Injury And Destruction' In North Gaza

-United Nations, United States: UN chief Antonio Guterres said Sunday he was "shocked by harrowing levels of death, injury and destruction" in north Gaza.
+(MENAFN- Gulf Times) UN chief Antonio Guterres said Sunday he was "shocked by harrowing levels of death, injury and destruction" in north Gaza, where Israeli forces are carrying out attacks.

 "The plight of Palestinian civilians trapped in North Gaza is unbearable," Guterres's spokesman Stephane Dujarric said.